FDA Approves Subcutaneous Ocrevus for Multiple Sclerosis

 Genentech offers a copay program for $0 a treatment for eligible commercially insured patients with a limit of $20,000 per calendar year.
 The terms say that Genentech may cap the assistance if “Genentech determines that a third party has implemented a program that adjusts patient cost-sharing obligations based on the availability of support under the Program and/or excludes the assistance provided under the program from counting towards the patient’s deductible or out-of-pocket cost limitations.”

 The FDA approval of Ocrevus Zunovo is based on pivotal data from the phase 3 OCARINA II trial, which enrolled 236 patients and showed no clinically significant difference in the levels of Ocrevus in the blood when administered subcutaneously.
-The safety and efficacy profile are consistent to the IV formulation in people with RMS and PPMS.
+The safety and efficacy profile are consistent with the IV formulation in people with RMS and PPMS.

-Out of the exploratory outcomes measured, Ocrevus Zunovo was consistent with IV, demonstrating suppression of relapse activity (97%) and MRI lesions (97%) through 48 weeks.
+Of the exploratory outcomes measured, Ocrevus Zunovo was consistent with IV, demonstrating suppression of relapse activity (97%) and MRI lesions (97%) through 48 weeks.
 Additionally, more than 92% of trial participants reported being satisfied or very satisfied with the subcutaneous administration of Ocrevus Zunovo.

 “Patients treated with subcutaneous Ocrevus experienced appropriate B-cell suppression and impressive near-complete suppression of new inflammatory disease activity,” Scott Newsome, D.O., lead author, Johns Hopkins University School of Medicine, said in a previous news release.
 These results demonstrate the potential of subcutaneous Ocrevus as a treatment option that can be matched to the individual needs of people with MS and healthcare professionals.”